stephanoumenos/Hashkell-Subtitles/README.md

 lang = SUBSTITUTE_YOUR_LANGUAGE_CODE_HERE
 ```

+## Installing

+There's a .deb package available on [releases](https://github.com/stephanoumenos/Hashkell-Subtitles/releases)!
+If you don't use a debian based distro, see building below.

 ## Building

 Make sure you've got stack installed.
 Clone this repo, cd there and just type "stack install".
-Maybe I'll provide a compiled package or a docker image one day.

 ## Future features